-For exams that ultimately result in a single, simple score, the SAT, ACT, and Subject Tests create considerable uncertainty among applicants to colleges in the United States.
+For exams that ultimately result in a single numeric score, the SAT, ACT, and Subject Tests create considerable anxiety among international applicants to colleges in the United States.

 Students often have many questions about US admissions tests:

 International students often face far more uncertainty than American students do — both related to the exams themselves and how to study for them.
 This uneasiness can lead to uncharacteristically low scores for international students and, consequently, a disadvantage on their applications.

 These students might be fantastic scholars, but when you grow up in a culture where the SAT is not prevalent—and where its function might not even be understood—it can be hard to achieve the same scores as do bright, ambitious students in the United States.
 ArborBridge seeks to eliminate that imbalance and ensure that international students earn scores that truly reflect their academic potential.

 Here’s how we do it: